 Can I earn British Airways Avios with other cards?

 Chase Ultimate Rewards is a travel partner with British Airways and you can transfer points at a 1:1 ratio.
-Collect Chase Ultimate Rewards points using the following credit cards:
+Collect Chase Ultimate Rewards points using one of the 6 Ultimate Rewards credit cards.

 What is the British Airways Executive Club?

 It is the British Airways frequent flyer program.
 In this program, points aren’t called “miles” as in most other airlines, but instead are called “Avios.”
 The currency works the same as in any other loyalty program.

 What is British Airways business class called?
 What are other terms that British Airways uses that are different?